Purgenta889/Random-Linux-Setup-Guides/README.md

 # Random Linux Setup Guides
 Whether for apps, system configuration, or anything else, this is a personal collection of the several guides I have made, regardless of official documentation or not.

+**This page is no longer updated, and neither are these guides.
+If you wish to use them, run them with caution, and make sure you know what you're doing.**

 # Guides

 ## How To Setup AudioRelay on Fedora 43